-Curl is similar to wget, but was designed with the coder in mind.
+Curl is similar to wget but was designed with the coder in mind.
 Where wget is a command line tool only, curl also has a programming library associated with it.
 That being said, curl isn’t a one-stop-shop.
-Getting the contents of a single web page is simple with curl, but you will have to use a scripting/programming language with the curl library if you want curl to automatically find links and crawl like wget.
-This is best used with scripting languages like PHP and programming languages like C++.
+Getting the contents of a single web page is simple with curl, but you will have to use a programming language with the curl library if you want curl to automatically find links and crawl like wget.
+This is best to use with scripting languages like PHP and programming languages like C++.

 Python, urllib2, and BeautifulSoup